searchstax/searchstudio-ux-samples/pages/js/smart-answers-standalone/README.md

 });
 ```

-in [main.ts](./src/main.ts)  there is a `window.onload` function which adds custom implementation for these elements and `triggerSearchStaxReload` function which connects those inputs to trigger reload on answers wigget.
+Above code is all included in [main.ts](./src/main.ts).
+There is a `window.onload` function which adds custom implementation for these elements and `triggerSearchStaxReload` function which connects your Search Input to trigger reload on answers wigget.
 ```typescript
 function triggerSearchStaxReload(query: string) {
   searchstax.dataLayer.setSearchObject({